Elon Musk: SpaceX may launch its biggest and most powerful rocket in 3 months

 To blast off its Falcon Heavy rocket, SpaceX will strap two previously launched Falcon 9 boosters to the side of a new central rocket core.

-After launch, the two side rockets should peel off and attempt to land themselves at Cape Canaveral, Florida, so they can be refurbished and reused for yet another launch.
+After launch, the two side rockets would peel off and attempt to land themselves at Cape Canaveral, Florida, so they could be refurbished and reused for yet another launch.

-The central core would continue flying for a little while afterward and then detach from a upper-stage rocket, which would blast a payload into orbit around Earth.
-Meanwhile, the central core would fall back toward Earth, land on a droneship in the Atlantic Ocean, and also be recovered for reuse.
+The central core would continue flying for a little while and then detach from an upper-stage rocket, which would blast a payload into orbit.
+The core would then fall back toward Earth, land on a drone ship in the Atlantic Ocean, and also be recovered for reuse.

 Nearly all rocket parts in history have fallen back to Earth as garbage.
 Musk hopes to break that expensive tradition by repeatedly launching, landing, and reusing his rocket parts.
-His hope: to reduce the enormous cost of launching things into space 100-fold and, later on, more than 1,000-fold.
+His hope is to reduce the enormous cost of launching things into space hundredfold and, later on, more than thousandfold.

-"We will probably fly something really silly on Falcon Heavy because it is quite a high-risk mission," Musk said in March after the successful launch of the unprecedented SES-10 mission, which re-used a previously launched Falcon 9 booster for the first time.
+"We will probably fly something really silly on Falcon Heavy because it is quite a high-risk mission," Musk said in March after the successful launch of the unprecedented SES-10 mission, which was the first to reuse a Falcon 9 booster.

 The tech mogul hasn't said what that silly payload might be, but his company did once launch a big wheel of cheese into orbit.